 Aims and scope

-Authors of articles published in Net Journal of Agricultural Science are the copyright holders of their articles and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate the article, according to the Net Journals copyright and license agreement.
+Authors of articles published in African Journal of Engineering Research are the copyright holders of their articles and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate the article, according to the Net Journals copyright and license agreement.

-Open access publishing is not without costs.
-Net Journal of Agricultural Science therefore levies an article-processing charge of $400 for each article accepted for publication.
+African Journal of Engineering Research levies an article-processing charge of $400 for each article accepted for publication.

 Publication and peer review process

-Content overviewNet Journal of Agricultural Science considers the following types of articles:
+Content overviewAfrican Journal of Engineering Research considers the following types of articles:

 • Regular articles: These should describe new and carefully confirmed findings, and experimental procedures should be given in sufficient detail for others to verify the work.
 The length of a full paper should be the minimum required to describe and interpret the work clearly.